intel/nauta/docs/user-guide/actions/getting_started.md

 ### Method 1

-The key of a certain metric should also contain a node identificator from which this metric comes.
-Creation of such identificator can be done in the following ways:
+The key of a certain metric should also contain a node identificator from which this metric derives.
+To create an identificator, use one of the following:

    * For horovod multinode training jobs, result of the `rank()` function provided by the `horovod` package can be used as a node's identificator.

-   * For `tfjob` multinode training jobs, a user can take all necessary info from the `TF_CONFIG` environment variable.
+   * For `tfjob` multinode training jobs, you can take all necessary info from the `TF_CONFIG` environment variable.
 An example piece of a code creating such identificator, is:

  ### Node Identificator Example